joshuaalley/joshuaalley.github.io/index.md

 I am a Postdoctoral Research Associate with the [Democratic Statecraft Lab](http://statecraftlab.virginia.edu/) at the University of Virginia.
 My research interests center on the political economy of security, with a particular focus on formal institutions.
 My core research agenda explores the relationship between alliance participation and military spending, along with the domestic politics of alliances.
 Other working papers examine the political economy of intra-state conflict.
+My work is forthcoming or published in *International Interactions* and two edited volumes.
+I have also written an opinion piece for *[The National Interest](https://nationalinterest.org/blog/buzz/does-indo-pacific-need-alliance-nato-170896)*.

 [You can find my CV here](CV.pdf).